vmware/weathervane/doc/userDocs/usersGuide.md

 During a run with the `interval` runStrategy, the load driven to the application instances will change according to the intervals specified in the userLoadPath.
 The intervals are used in the order in which they are specified.
-If the `runDuration` is longer than the sum of the durations of the intervals, then the userLoadPath will continue from the first interval until the run completes.
+If the `runDuration` is longer than the sum of the durations of the intervals, then, starting at the first interval, the userLoadPath will repeat the intervals in the `userLoadPath` until the run completes.
 If this is not the desired behavior, the `repeatUserLoadPath` parameter can be set to `false` to cause the load to remain at the level of the final interval until the run completes.

 Note that when specifying the `userLoadPath` according to the instructions below, the same load path will be used for all application instances.
 It is